Build a Chatbot for your Website with Dialogflow

 Set up Dialogflow Authentication for API access

-Next, set up your authentication details and generate a Dialogflow Service Account Key you will use to integrate with your chat widget.
+Next, set up your authentication details and generate a Dialogflow Service Account Key that you'll use to integrate with your chat widget in Social Intents.

-If you click on the settings icon next to your new agent, you'll see the screen below.
-Click on the link to your Service Account highlighted below.
+If you click on the Settings Gear icon next to your agent name, you'll see the screen below.
+Click on the link to your Project ID highlighted below.

-Choose JSON as your Key type and select.
+Choose JSON as your Key type and click Create.
 This will download your private key to your computer.

-You'll now upload this private's Key to your chat widget Chatbot page to enable our Social Intents integration with Dialogflow.
+Whew, all set!
+You'll now upload this private key to your chat widget Chatbot page to enable our Social Intents integration with Dialogflow.

-3. Add your Dialogflow Integrations Key to Social Intents
+3. Add your Dialogflow Key to Social Intents

-Now that you have created a Live Chat app and your new Dialogflow agent and key file, connect your Social Intents account to Dialogflow by logging into Social Intents, selecting My Apps from the left navigation bar, then Edit Settings on your Live Chat widget.
-You can create a new widget if you don't have a Live Chat app yet created.
+Now that you have create a Live Chat app and your new Dialogflow agent and key file, connect your Social Intents account to Dialogflow by logging into Social Intents, selecting My Apps from the left navigation bar, then Edit Settings on your Live Chat widget.

-From the chat settings page, select the Chat bot tab at the top of the page.
+From the chat settings page, select the Chat Bots tab at the top of the page.

 Select the Chatbot name that visitors will see when your chatbot responds, select the language you've used in creating your Agent in Dialogflow, and choose your Chatbot type.